Top 5 Most Common Reasons We Have Communication Breakdowns

 the blame game

 It’s so easy to attack or criticize someone who we feel hurt us or who we’ve had an argument with.
-We might sit there and stew on what the other person did to make us angry or upset, which gets us all riled up.
+We might stew on what the other person did to anger or upset us, which gets us all riled up.
+The more we think about it, the angrier we get, and when we can’t take it anymore, we explode.
+We lash out at them and stop listening to reason.

-People have the right to say or do whatever they feel they need to tell you; there’s nothing you can do about that.
+We tend to always blame other people for making us feel bad.
+If you’re guilty of this, you need to start owning your feelings and holding yourself accountable for your feelings.
+People have the right to say or do whatever they need to tell you; there’s nothing you can do about that.
 However, this doesn’t mean you have to react to it.

-If your best friend tells you that you’ve been a bad friend because you never spend time with her anymore, try not to focus on how that makes you feel.
+If your best friend tells you you’ve been a bad friend because you never spend time with her anymore, try not to focus on how that makes you feel.
+Don’t work yourself into a frenzy wondering how they can think that about you.
+Instead, try to look at it from her point of view.
+Instead of thinking, “she shouldn’t have talked to me like that!” think, “She’s hurt because I haven’t been making time to hang out with her.”

+Put yourself in people’s shoes instead of automatically blaming them.
+There are no winners in the blame game, so we must be bigger and look beyond ourselves and our emotions.
 It’s better to let people know that while we didn’t like how they spoke to us, we thought about it and understood why they felt that way instead of getting mad at them.

 Only Thinking About Ourselves